Robert F. Kennedy Jr. 2024 presidential campaign: Super Bowl commercial

 On February 11, 2024, during Super Bowl LVIII, the American Values 2024 super PAC ran a 30-second television spot in support of Kennedy consisting of an edited version of a John F. Kennedy spot from his 1960 campaign.
 The ad used the same jingle and motif, replacing John F. Kennedy's images with those of Robert F. Kennedy Jr., and replacing text that said "Vote Democratic" with "Vote Independent."
 It was the only campaign advertisement which aired nationally during the game and reportedly cost US$7 million.
 Kennedy's cousin, Bobby Shriver, criticized the advertisement for using the likeness of his mother, Eunice Kennedy Shriver, whom he believed "would be appalled by [Kennedy Jr.'s] deadly health care views."
 Kennedy subsequently issued an apology on Twitter, stating the ad was created without any involvement from his campaign.
 Kennedy's account posted the advertisement and retweeted reactions to it before the apology was made.

 The impetus for the ad came from Tony Lyons, co-chair of American Values 2024, and Nicole Shanahan, who provided $4 million and helped coordinate production.
 Shanahan, who was later selected as Kennedy's running mate, is a tech entrepreneur who has donated to Democratic candidates.
-Lyons is president and publisher of Skyhorse Publishing, which publishes Kennedy's conspiracy theory books.
+Lyons is president and publisher of Skyhorse Publishing, which publishes many of Kennedy's books.